 Can my family take photographs during the ceremony?

 Unfortunately, we do not permit guests to approach the stage to take photographs.
 It is important for guests to remain seated throughout the entire Convocation ceremony.
 We are relying on you to convey this message to your guests.
-We invite you to take photos after Convocation outside of Madison Square Garden or back on campus at the reception.
+We invite you to take photos after Convocation outside of The Beacon Theatre.

 How can I order the photos taken of me?